|Address:||201 Portage Avenue|

 Ralph Schilling Architects

-Completed in 1990 for 88 million dollars, this post-modernist office tower is the tallest office tower in Winnipeg.
-Standing 33-storeys high and occupying the north west corner of Portage and Main, 201 Portage is one of the most recognizable buildings of the Winnipeg skyline.
-The building was constructed on top of an existing 40,000 square feet telecommunications center.
-201 Portage Avenue is constructed around a reinforced concrete core, with steel framing and cast on-site concrete decks.
-The dominant elevation has a curved glass curtain wall that extends from the third to the thirty-third floor.
+Completed in 1990 for $88 million, this postmodernist office tower is the tallest office tower in Winnipeg.
+Standing 33-storeys high and occupying the north-west corner of Portage and Main, 201 Portage is one of the most recognizable buildings of the Winnipeg skyline.
+The building was constructed on top of an existing 40,000-square-feet telecommunications centre.
+201 Portage Avenue is constructed around a reinforced concrete core, with steel framing and cast-on-site concrete decks.
+The dominant elevation has a curved glass curtain wall that extends from the third to the 33rd floor.
 At the base of this curtain wall is a single band of granite-framed glazing.
 The curved glass curtain wall element is also featured on other sides of the building, but is not as pronounced.
 Formally, the building is a series of stepped masses that culminate at the top in the glass penthouse.

-The original plan for this project included a second tower connected at the podium level to the north-west of the current tower, located adjacent to the Winnipeg Electric Railways Chambers building.
-This site is presently used as a plaza and parking area.
+The original plan for the project included a second tower connected at the podium level, north-west of the current tower, adjacent to the Winnipeg Electric Railways Chambers building.
+This site is currently used as a plaza and parking area.